le-kimpel/le-kimpel.github.io/README.md

 * MATH 231 (Integrated Calculus 1A, Fall 2025)
 * MATH 115 (Precalculus, Fall 2025)
 * MATH 205 (Statistical Methods, Spring 2026, tentative).

+## Miscellaneous fun facts

+* I enjoy hiking, running, rock climbing, and kayaking.
+I also like to write (bad) fiction in my spare time and/or engage in side programming projects when the itch arises.
+I enjoy dabbling in foreign languages and suffer from the occasional compulsion to play the piano, much to the ire of my neighbors.